Skip to main content

 1 mentions Positive Neutral Negative

-• “The only complaint I have is that the game is poorly optimized, as I frequently encounter black screens.
-Save very often, or else you'll have to backtrack significantly.”
+• “The only complaint I have is that the game is poorly optimized, as I often run into a black screen.
+Save very often or else you will have to backtrack your way back.”

 Skip Game Offers